Texas Sheet Cake Cookies

-Cakey chocolate cookies topped with a rich chocolate frosting.
-These cookies taste like Texas cake in cookie form!
+My Texas sheet cake cookies are SO soft and topped with a fudgy chocolate frosting.
+These cookies taste like Texas sheet cake in cookie form and only require a handful of ingredients.

 Ingredient Notes and Shopping Tips